havelund/daut/README.md

 This "state machine" contains no loops.
 The next example introduces a looping state machine, with data.

+Note that a text string can be passed to `error` as shown.
+This also holds for `ok`.
+These strings will be printed in various output.

 ## Transitions Returning a Set of States

 As mentioned already, a transition technically returns a set of states, each of which has to lead to success.
 Effectively, this set represents a _conjunction_: all these result states have to lead to succces.
 As an example of how this concept can be utilized for spceification of properties, consider the following property: